 On 20 December 2016, the district court issued a ruling dismissing certain antitrust claims while allowing others to proceed.
-Multiple plaintiffs have filed appeals of the district court's 20 December 2016 ruling to the U.S. Court of Appeals for\the Second Circuit, and those appeals are proceeding in parallel with the ongoing proceedings in the district court.
-Briefing of the appeals is ongoing, and oral argument has not yet been scheduled.
+Multiple plaintiffs have filed appeals of the district court's 20 December 2016 ruling to the U.S. Court of Appeals for_the Second Circuit, and those appeals are proceeding in parallel with the ongoing proceedings in the district court.
+Briefing of the appeals is complete.